UnrecognizedUnit#

 Parameters:

-formatastropy.units.format.Base instance or str
+formatastropy.units.format.Base subclass or str or None

 **kwargs